-Finally, the deliverable presented the updated list of baseline technologies and tools which were exploited and combined for the implementation of the INFINITECH Open API Gateway component.
-The list is composed of mature and well-established technologies and tools which were leveraged and smoothly integrated during the implementation phase, effectively addressing the requirements elicited by the defined design specifications.
+Finally, the deliverable presented the final complete list of baseline technologies and tools which were exploited and combined for the implementation of the final version of the INFINITECH Open API Gateway component.
+In the course of development of the INFINITECH Open API Gateway multiple mature and well-established technologies and tools were leveraged in order to deliver the fully functional version.